AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 Once you have uploaded the content, you can see a notification by clicking the Bell icon on top-right hand corner of the page.
 Each time you modify a content and re-upload it, you get a notification.
 If you make the changes, only you get the notification, not other authors.

+## Create a quiz

+Create assessments within Adobe Learning Manager with the new quiz creation tool on the Content Library page.
+The assessments created become part of the Content Library and can be added to a "public" folder for course reusability.

+1. Select Content Library in the left panel.
+1. In the upper-right corner of the screen, select **Add > Quiz**.
+1. In the Create Quiz page, type the quiz's name and description.
+1. In the Quiz Content section, select **Add quiz question**.
+1. In the Quiz question dialog, select the type of question.
+There are three types of questions:
+   * Multiple choice question
+   * True or false
+   * Fill in the blank
+1. Enter the question and select the correct answer.
+1. Set the points for the quiz.
+1. If you want the question to be answered correctly to pass the quiz, select the checkbox **Compulsorily to answer correctly to pass the quiz**.
+1. Select **Save and close**.
+1. Enter the points to pass the quiz in the **Passing criteria** field.
+1. If you want a learner to view a correct answer, enable the toggle **Show correct answers** to learners after the quiz.
+1. If you want the questions and answers to appear randomly, enable the toggles:
+   * Randomize question order
+   * Randomize answer option order
+1. Specify a folder to add the quiz to make the quiz available to all authors.
+1. In the **Duration** field, specify the time the learner must spend on the quiz.
+1. Specify a tag from the list of already created tags.
+1. Add a logo and background to the quiz.
+1. On the upper-right corner of the page, select **Publish**.

+The quiz is added to the Content Library.
+Like any content in the Content Library, you can retire a quiz and then delete it.

 ## Add to folder {#add-folder}

 After an Administrator creates the content folders, you, an author, can upload a content to a content folder, so that the content is only visible to you or a select group of authors in the account.
 You can also make the content public and make it visible to all authors in the account.